 Don’t expect to travel freely.
 Bhutan is not a budget destination or a place for backpacker-style drifting.
 It only started opening up to outsiders in the 1970s, and it still closely guards its heritage and ecology by restricting tourism.
 Travel must be arranged through government-approved agencies and be paid in full before you score a visa.
-Getting a coveted working visa allowed me to sidestep the eye-watering $250 per day visa cost during my two-plus years teaching yoga in Bhutan, but the fee usually restricts travellers to trips of two weeks or less.
+Getting a coveted working visa allowed me to sidestep the eye-watering $250 per day visa cost during my two-plus years teaching yoga in Bhutan, but the fee usually restricts travellers to shorter trips.
 The good news is that there’s not much to buy.
 Your visa covers a guide and a bespoke itinerary including transport, accommodation, sightseeing, and meals; $65 of the fee serves as a government tax that goes to public services like education and health care.
 Note: if you’re traveling alone, you’ll have to shell out an additional $40 a day.

 Mind your guide.
 Well-drilled tour guides, wearing the traditional gho, or its female equivalent kira, will be at your side throughout, offering useful information about religion, culture, and anything you want to know about Bhutan—as long as it’s not controversial.
 Most guides steer visitors away from any discussion of ‘Western influence’ that might complicate the tourism board’s official narrative of Bhutan’s Shangri-La status.
 Although most Bhutanese will discuss with their fellow countrymen the unrealistic expectations that Gross National Happiness—the national development index based on spiritual values—places on people, they probably won’t bad-mouth it in front of foreigners.
 On your last day, it’s customary to tip your guide—about $15-20 for each day spent with them—or give them a small gift from your country.